dyo/dyo/README.md

 dio.createFactory(any[]|...arguments);
 ```

-exposes a function to the window that produces a hyperscript elements of a given type.
+createFactory returns or exposes a function to the window that
+produces a hyperscript element of a given type.

 If the last argument is a Boolean true
 the element factories are added to the global namespace